gavinfielder/pft/README.md

 ### System Requirements (for computers outside the lab)
 Requires PHP.
 All 42 lab computers should have PHP installed.
+Other requirements may be necessary--open an issue if you find one.

 # Installation